 The first question is how the kCSD method compares to the other methods (finite-difference approximation, inverse CSD).
-To answer this we used several configurations of the model CSD to calculate the potentials which would have been measured using multi-contact electrodes.
-To be able to apply all the different CSD methods we had to use regular grids, that means we calculated the potentials either at equidistant points in 1D or at points which formed a Cartesian grid in 2D or 3D.
+To answer this, we used several configurations of the model CSD to calculate the potentials that would have been measured using multicontact electrodes.
+To be able to apply all the different CSD methods, we had to use regular grids; that means we calculated the potentials at either equidistant points in 1D or points that formed a Cartesian grid in 2D or 3D.
 Then we tested the similarity of the CSD reconstructions to the model CSD for a wide range of parameters of the kCSD method.
-These tests are described in more detail in Section 3.1 below.
-The conclusion is that for the electrode grids where all the methods can be applied the kCSD method performs as well as the spline iCSD method or better (which is typically better than the finite difference - 'traditional' - CSD analysis) if we choose basis appropriately.
+These tests are described in more detail in section 3.1.
+The conclusion is that for the electrode grids where all the methods can be applied, the kCSD method performs as well as the spline iCSD method or better (which is typically better than the finite difference, or traditional CSD analysis) if we choose the basis appropriately.

 A major strength of kCSD is its capability to estimate CSD from arbitrary distributions of contacts with equal ease.
-Thus the second and perhaps the most interesting question is how the kCSD method performs for contacts not forming a regular grid.
-Though it is sometimes possible to use other CSD methods in such cases, it is usually harder to use them without the assumption of the regularity and the kCSD method seems to be the most natural choice.
-We illustrate this below in Section 3.2.
-First we show how the kCSD method can be easily applied to (model) potentials recorded on a grid used in Wirth & Lüscher (2004).
+Thus, the second, and perhaps the more interesting, question is how the kCSD method performs for contacts not forming a regular grid.
+Though it is sometimes possible to use other CSD methods, in such cases, it is usually harder to use them without the assumption of the regularity, and the kCSD method seems to be the most natural choice.
+We illustrate this in section 3.2.
+First, we show how the kCSD method can be easily applied to (model) potentials recorded on a grid used in Wirth and Lüscher (2004).
 Then we test the quality of reconstruction for electrodes placed randomly within the probed area and check how it changes with increasing number of electrodes.

 The intermediate case between regular and irregular grids is when we use a grid of regularly placed contacts but with a small number of contacts missing.
 This can happen, for example, when one or two contacts are used for stimulation instead of recording.
-This problem was studied earlier in Wójcik & Łęski (2010) where two approaches based on iCSD were proposed: one was to substitute the missing channels with averages of their neighbors (LA for local averages), the other was to restrict the dimensionality of the possible CSD distributions and use the least-squares fit to all available recordings (LS).
+This problem was studied earlier in Wójcik and Łęski (2010), where two approaches based on iCSD were proposed: one was to substitute the missing channels with averages of their neighbors (LA, for local averages), the other to restrict the dimensionality of the possible CSD distributions and use the least-squares fit to all available recordings (LS).
 Again, the kCSD method seems to be a natural choice here.
-In Section 3.3 we test the kCSD method on the same experimental data as used in Wójcik & Łęski (2010) and show that it is a substantially better approach than the LS method from Wójcik & Łęski (2010).
-Comparison of kCSD with the LA method depends on the dataset tested.
+In section 3.3, we test the kCSD method on the same experimental data as used in Wójcik and Łęski (2010) and show that it is a substantially better approach than their LS method.
+Comparison of kCSD with the LA method depends on the data set tested.

-3.1 Comparison of CSD methods on regular grids

-The kCSD method as defined above has a number of parameters which need to be specified before the method can be applied to data.
-Specifically, we need to define the basis $\left\{\tilde{b}i(\mathbf{x})\right\}{i=1}^n$ of the space of the CSD distributions $\tilde{\mathcal{F}}$.
-As an example we will consider a two-dimensional regular, rectangular electrode grid (z=0 for all electrodes).
-We generate all the basis functions by translating a single reference function of the form c(x,y)H(z) where as in or a two-dimensional cylindrically symmetric step function
+3.1 Comparison of CSD Methods on Regular Grids.
+The kCSD method as defined above has a number of parameters that need to be specified before the method can be applied to data.
+Specifically, we need to define the basis $\{\tilde{b}i(\mathbf{x})\}{i=1}^n$ of the space of the CSD distributions $\tilde{\mathcal{F}}$.
+As an example, we consider a two-dimensional regular, rectangular electrode grid (z = 0 for all electrodes).
+We generate all the basis functions by translating a single reference function of the form c(x, y)H(z) where, as in section 2.1.1 for c(x, y), we take either a two-dimensional gaussian, or a two-dimensional cylindrically symmetric step function,